 By Marika Sboros

-It’s why nutrition guidelines are increasingly vegetarian, or “plant-based” as some doctors and dietitians now call it.
+It’s why nutrition guidelines are increasingly “plant-based” as some doctors and dietitians now call it.
 That distances them from overtly religious associations with vegetarian diets.
-That’s despite robust evidence on health risks of vegetarian and plant-based diets, says Fettke.
+That’s despite robust evidence on health risks of plant-based diets, says Fettke.

-It was seismic scientifically and ethically.
 In the first of a two-part series, Fettke raises a taboo in nutrition science: Big Religion.
-He shines a light on its right arm: medical evangelism.
+He also shines a light on its right arm: medical evangelism.

 Fettke gave evidence to show that religious ideology informs and influences official dietary guidelines worldwide.
 It explains why nutrition science is the only science that many researchers don’t view through an evolutionary lens, he said.